filipcynarski-software/filipcynarski-software.github.io/docs/_posts/2021-02-19-docker-on-synlogy-32bit.markdown

 description: How to run Docker on ARMv7 based Synology 32b NAS
 img: i-rest.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [Synology, 32b, Docker, ARM, 32b, ARMv7, armhf]
+tags: [Synology, 32bit, Docker, ARM, ARMv7, armhf]
 ---

 # The problem

-I love Docker, it makes my work simpler and helps me to keep the environment of my computer cleaner.
+I love Docker, it makes my work simpler and helps me to keep the environment of my OS clean.
-I can play with software without the risk of the damaging impact of the introduced changes.
+I can play with software without the risk of the damaging impact (hard to revert/control some modifications) of the introduced changes.

 ARM platform became more and more [popular in the IoT world](https://collabnix.com/building-arm-based-docker-images-on-docker-desktop-made-possible-using-buildx/), the good thing is our NAS is based on ARM CPU.

 The Synology server is the best fit for HomeAssistant if you have Synology already and thinking to play with smart home solutions but when you try to configure your NAS as a HomeAssistant you end up with nothing or spend hours trying to make it work.

+In my case I was disappointed the HomeAssistant package is available on package center only for more expensive Synology and started thinking to obtain RaspberryPI but it is another device in my home which consumes energy just for running HomeAssistant while Synology is working as a file server it caused me to try again, and I managed it :)

-It only applies to the cheapest Synology products which are running on ARM-based 32bit processors.
+It only applies to the Synology products which are running on ARM-based 32bit processors (not Synology DSM - Surveillance Station)

 You have few options here:
 - Try to install HomeAssistant from sources